Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Analytical Distribution Rate

-The Monte Carlo simulation model allows for varied protocols and network models to be tested accurately.
-However, this approach can require a significant number of iterations to generate accurate results, and hence can be slow.
-Hence analytical expressions were developed, with significantly reduced computational costs, to allow for fast comparisons of network conditions on the protocols.\\
+The Monte Carlo simulation model allows for varied protocols and network models to be simulated.
+However, this approach is computationally intensive when simulating low DR values.
+Therefore, analytical expressions for the DR were reviewed in Section \ref{sec:ub} and proposed in Section \ref{sec:approx}.
+The developed analytical approach allowed fast comparison of network parameters, such as topology, on the protocols.\\